Tokyo logs record 5,042 cases as infections surge amid Games | Health

 - Japan

-Tokyo reported 5,042 new daily coronavirus cases on Thursday, hitting a record since the pandemic began as the infections surge in the Japanese capital hosting the Olympics.
-The additional cases brought the total for Tokyo to 236,138.
-Nationwide, Japan reported more than 14,000 cases on Wednesday for a total of 970,000.
+Tokyo reported 5,042 new coronavirus cases on Thursday, its most since the pandemic began as infections surge in the Japanese capital hosting the Olympics.

-Tokyo has been under a state of emergency since mid-July, and four other areas have since been added.
-But the measures, basically a ban on alcohol in restaurants and bars and their shorter hours, are increasingly ignored by the public, which has become tired of restrictions.
+Tokyo has been under a state of emergency since mid-July, and four other areas of the country have since been added.
+But the measures, basically shorter opening hours and a ban on alcohol for restaurants and bars, are increasingly ignored by the public, which has become tired of restrictions.

-Prime Minister Yoshihide Suga has denied the Olympics have caused a rise in infections.
+“We need to tackle the situation now that we have a stronger sense of urgency,'' Prime Minister Yosihide Suga told reporters, referring to Tokyo exceeding 5,000 new daily cases for the first time.
+“The infections are expanding at a pace we have never experienced before.''
+Suga, who has been criticised for insisting on hosting the Olympics despite the coronavirus's surge, says there is no evidence linking the increase in cases to the July 23-August 8 Games.
+He urged people to firmly stick to the emergency requests and stay at home despite summer vacations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)